Extra 25% off top-secret theatre tickets from £4, including West End shows...

-It's the top-secret trick that theatres don't want you to know exists.
-Welcome to the hush-hush world of last-minute seat-filling, where it's possible to watch a show from as little as £4.
-Theatres do it because they quite literally need bums on seats – but you must agree not to say what you get so you don't upset people who pay full whack.
+Welcome to the hush-hush world of last-minute seat-filling, where it's possible to watch a theatre show for around £4 to £6.50 – and what's more, we've a way for newbies to get an extra 25% off on top.
+Theatres do it because they quite literally need bums on seats to help create an atmosphere – but you must agree not to say what you get so you don't upset people who pay full whack.

-There are a few different sites that do this (see more below), but we're focusing on Central Tickets, as it's the biggie which is free to sign up to and is accepting members right now, if you go via our special link.
+A few different sites do this (see more below), but we're focusing on Central Tickets, as it's the biggie which is free to join.

 How good are the deals?

-This is the first time we've covered Central Tickets, and there's little feedback on it online currently – probably because those who use it are actively discouraged from sharing details on social media.
-But our very own resident theatre guru MSE Rosie has used it and had some luck...
+There's little feedback on Central Tickets online – probably because those who use it are actively discouraged from sharing details on social media.
+But several members of the MSE team (past and present) have had luck, including ex-MSE Rosie...

 I've seen a fabulous West End show for a fiver through Central Tickets, sitting in a great seat in the stalls.
 Even with other discounts out there, I could easily have paid at least five times that for the same seat through other sellers.
 Popular shows sell out very quickly.